Value of advice: when it comes to balancing financial priorities

 - Review and then prioritize those goals by importance (e.g., the must-haves vs. the nice-to-haves, just in case your inheritance and/or budget doesn’t afford the ability to achieve them all)

-- One they’ve been prioritized, determine how much money you want to allocate toward each goal (in the case of an inheritance) or save (if you don’t have a financial windfall to fall back on)
+- Once they’ve been prioritized, determine how much money you want to allocate toward each goal (in the case of an inheritance) or save (if you don’t have a financial windfall to fall back on)

 - Finally, set the timeline in which you want to realize each goal (to keep you on track)

-“This is especially important the moment you know that you’ll be receiving an inheritance,” continues Nadeen.
+“This is especially important the moment you know that you’ll be receiving an inheritance,” continues Darryl.
 “Because the day that cheque comes in, you’ll already have a focused plan in place, which will help you to avoid spending that money frivolously.
 Besides, what better way to honour the memory of the person that gifted you the inheritance than by making those funds work even harder towards achieving your dreams and goals.”

 In addition to making plans for receiving an inheritance, it’s also a good idea to think about giving down the line—as in your own estate planning needs.

-“At the very least, ensure that you have an up-to-date will and power of attorney,” advises Nadeen.
+“At the very least, ensure that you have an up-to-date will and power of attorney,” advises Darryl.
 “Far too many people don’t, which then leaves loved ones vulnerable to tax liabilities—particularly when it comes to registered investments.”

 - Not having any listed beneficiaries will add delays and probate fees calculated at $15 per $1,000 in estate assets over $50,000